carlodev/SyntheticEddyMethod.jl/README.md

 N = Vboxinfo.N #you can override it
 ```

 Then, eddies are initialize in the virtualbox with random values of position and intensity.
 You have to specify the time-step, `dt`.
 Then the Reynolds stress tensor.
-Here homegeneous and isotropic turbulence is considered, so $R_{ij} = 0, i!=j; R_{ij} != 0, i=j$, and the terms are computed from the turbulence intensity (`TI`).
+Here homegeneous and isotropic turbulence is considered and the terms are internally computed from the turbulence intensity (`TI`).

 ```julia
 t = 0